p0nce/d-idioms/idioms/Four ways to use the static keyword you may not know about.md

 Similarly for functions:

 ```
-static int add(int a, int b)        // You can leave "static" out.
+static int add(int a, int b)        // You can leave out "static".
 It does nothing.
 {
     return a + b;
 }